 As a young adult Asian American Buddhist who has not always been comfortable adopting the labels of “Asian American” or “Buddhist” (or “young adult,” for that matter), I was motivated to embark on this project by a mixture of confusion and loneliness.
 Confusion: why are the experiences and perspectives of Asian American Buddhists, especially young adults, underrepresented in scholarly literature and popular media about American Buddhism?
 Loneliness: in my visits to a broad range of Buddhist temples and meditation centers in the U.S., I am often left wondering, where are all the other young adult Asian American Buddhists?

-My MA thesis is indebted to the twenty-six young adults who have agreed to complete (very extensive!) in-person interviews about their Buddhist practices, communities, and beliefs; perceptions of Buddhism in America; and opinions about the representation of Asian American Buddhists.
-As I approach the defense date of my MA thesis in March 2014, I am realizing that this topic merits a study of even greater depth.
-As a result, I am now conducting email interviews and building a network of people who are interested in offering their insights about this project.
-My aim is to produce a book-length work about Asian American Buddhists that is accessible to a wider audience.
+My MA thesis is based on in-depth interviews with twenty-six young adults who talked about their Buddhist practices, communities, and beliefs; perceptions of Buddhism in America; and opinions about the representation of Asian American Buddhists.
+I am currently expanding my thesis into a book, and am conducting email interviews and building a network of people who are interested in the project.

 Share your Perspective